Pokemon-Standards-Consortium/meta/README.md

 The meta repository contains information on the Pokémon Standards Consortium itself, including the procedure for creating a standards document, a list of members, etc.

 # Membership
 Organizations and individuals can become members of PSC to provide input throughout the standards process.
 You do not need to be a member to participate in discussion, create a Proposal, or (most importantly) utilize the standards documents.
+Voting and sponsoring/seconding a Proposal are the primary rights granted to members.
+## List of members
 The following are members of the Pokémon Standards Consortium.
 Members may be representatives of an organization or unaffiliated.

-Membership to the Pokémon Standards Consortium is available upon request.
+### Board members
+The following are members of the PSC Management Board.
+The Board has few responsibilities, as the majority of PSC operations are driven by all members.
+Board responsibilities include moderation of the PSC Discord, administration of the GitHub, and the processing of member applications.
+## Becoming a member
+If you are interested in becoming a member, please apply using this form: [INSERT FORM LINK].
+Applications will be reviewed by a member of the Board and usually get approved within 48 hours.
+If there is an issue with an application, or in the extremely rare occasion where an application would be denied, a Board member will reach out to the applicant to discuss.